WesleyDRobinson/loan-calculator/README.md

 # Rationale

-I read the specs then followed my heart.
+I started this project from scractch using the Django Docs[1] I evoled to using some Django Rest Framework.
+I used Django Forms and got a bit carried away making the templates and UI.
+I Dockerized it, and added a Makefile to make it easier to run.

+I am looking forward to discussing my decisions and trade-offs.

+[1]:
-I'd never set up Django from scratch, and I spent a few hours plunking around with boilerplates Each of these falied with some undocumented environment variables or strange requirements: https://github.com/piepworks/blaze-starter https://github.com/django-bridge/django-bridge https://cookiecutter-django.readthedocs.io/en/latest/index.html
+Each of these boilerplate/ cookiecutter examples failed to get me going, even after fixing undocumented environment variables: https://github.com/piepworks/blaze-starter https://github.com/django-bridge/django-bridge https://cookiecutter-django.readthedocs.io/en/latest/index.html